Copper Mountain College offers a wide range of Programs:

 Watch for new and revised Associate Degrees for transfer which will guarantee your admission with junior standing to the CSU system!
-We will identify qualifying Degrees on the list (above link) with AA-T or AS-T.
+We will identify qualifying Degrees on the list (above link) as "Transfer Degrees with a Guarantee" .

 For more information about SB 1440: The Student Transfer Achievement Reform Act (STAR), Please click HERE.